Harvard Business School

 Journal Article, issue 1, volume 38

-By Paul R. Pillar, Robert Reardon, Postdoctoral Research Fellow, Project on Managing the Atom/International Security Program, James K. Sebenius, Gordon Donaldson Professor of Business Administration, HBS, Belfer Center Faculty Affiliate and Michael K. Singh
+By Paul R. Pillar, Robert Reardon, Research Fellow, Project on Managing the Atom/International Security Program, James K. Sebenius, Gordon Donaldson Professor of Business Administration, HBS, Belfer Center Faculty Affiliate and Michael K. Singh

 Paul R. Pillar and Robert Reardon respond to James K. Sebenius and Michael K. Singh's Winter 2012/2013 International Security article, "Is a Nuclear Deal with Iran Possible: An Analytical Framework for the Iran Nuclear Negotiations."